 At the 2005 Biennale, Greg Burke (then Director of the Govett-Brewster Art Gallery) served as the New Zealand Commissioner.

-In 2007 there was no official New Zealand presentation at Venice.
+In 2007 there was no official New Zealand presentation.
 Instead, Creative New Zealand undertook a study of international visual arts events to assist them in strategising for the future.

 There were two self-initiated New Zealand projects; Speculation, a book published by NZ Venice Project and JRP|Ringier, featuring work by 30 New Zealand artists selected by eight curators, and Aniwaniwa by Brett Graham and Rachael Rakena was selected to be featured among the Biennale’s Collateral Events section.

 New Zealand returned to Venice in 2009 with two separate exhibitions Judy Millar’s installation, Giraffe-Bottle-Gun, curated by Leonhard Emmerling and Francis Upritchard’s installation, Save Yourself, curated by Heather Galbraith and Francesco Manacorda.

 In 2011, Michael Parekowhai presented a sculptural installation On First Looking into Chapman’s Homer which included the ornately-carved grand piano He Korero Purakau mo te Awanui o Te Motu: story of a New Zealand river.

 In 2013 Bill Culbert presented a site-specific installation Front Door Out Back, comprising of eight new works curated by Justin Paton (Senior Curator, Christchurch Art Gallery).